SvenBroeckling/phasesix-rulebook/published/rolls_en.md

 Whenever a character performs an action with an uncertain outcome, dice are rolled for a suitable value, which is usually determined by the game master.
 The outcome of the roll indicates whether and how well the action succeeded.
 This is called a *roll* or *check*.

 Six-sided dice are used for all rolls.
-The number of dice is determined by the character's value in the trait in question, plus any bonus dice or fate dice.
+The number of dice is determined by the character's value in the trait in question, plus any bonus dice or destiny dice.

 So a check is a roll of a *number* of dice, with a *minimum roll* that must be achieved, which may be modified by a *level of difficulty*.
 We go into more detail about the elements below.